strategineer/personal-website/content/blog/2023-01-02/index.md

 Also, they've absolutely nailed the tactical fights.
 Each character brings something to the table, and it's up to you as their leader to choose who to use, when and how.
 The different environments and objectives you're given drastically change how you need to play to succeed, keeping combat interesting throughout the long playtime (~35h).

-Suprisingly, unlike most other games in this genre, the user experience (UX) just works.
+Surprisingly, unlike most other games in this genre, the user experience (UX) just works.
 Controlling your troops has never been easier and because you're spending so much time doing this, that's a really good thing.
 I won't be able to play tactical strategy games like this anymore unless they have absolutely banger UX like Triangle Strategy does.

 # Against the Storm